DeepaMahm/network-dynamics/README.md

 1----5----2---6---7---3----4

-segment_i_nnode	index - no of intermediate(i) nodes between each head and tail nodes in the a given segment. nodes_mesh - index/numbering of nodes in the discretized domain xpos_mesh - x-coordinate of nodes in the discretized domain ypos_mesh - y-coordinate of nodes in the discretized domain zpos_mesh - z-coordinate of nodes in the discretized domain volume_ratio (computed internally, ignore)
+segment_i_nnode	index - no of intermediate(i) nodes between each head and tail nodes in the a given segment.  <br />
+nodes_mesh - index/numbering of nodes in the discretized domain  <br />
+xpos_mesh - x-coordinate of nodes in the discretized domain	 <br />
+ypos_mesh - y-coordinate of nodes in the discretized domain	 <br />
+zpos_mesh - z-coordinate of nodes in the discretized domain <br />
+volume_ratio (computed internally, ignore)	 <br />

 *****************************************************